randomness.spontaneity. & my infatuation with a good story.

 Looking for some deliciously dynamic dishes that won’t keep you in the kitchen for hours on end?
 How does Sweet and Sticky Cashew Tofu, Black Bean Corn Quesadillas with Smoked Paprika, and Cauliflower and Cashew Cream Soup sound?
 You can get all the recipes here, from one of our favorite blogs Olives for Dinner.

 Yummm… more veggie goodness

-lyttlenatalie asked: what is a cookbook that you would recommend to start making and cooking with natural and organic ingredients?
+lyttlenatalie said: what is a cookbook that you would recommend to start making and cooking with natural and organic ingredients?

 My current favs are Great Chefs Cook Vegan, Candle 79 and everything in this section of my Amazon favs.
 The New Whole Foods Encyclopedia: A Comprehensive Resource For Healthy Eating is dope to have because it breaks nutrition down to you so you understand exactly what your body needs and why.